tk1894/c3-lab.github.io/index.md

 ---
 layout: single
-title: "C3 Lab"
+title: "C3 Lab (Culture‑Centered Computing for Care)"
 permalink: /
 author_profile: true
 ---

-# C3 Lab (Culture‑Centered Computing for Care)

 C3 Lab focuses on research at the intersection of **human‑computer interaction, engaging systems, and digital health**-with an emphasis on **culture‑centered design** and community partnership.